gene891212/docsify-template/README.md

 python3 -m http.server
 ```

-### Deploy on github page
+### Deploy on the Github Page

 1. Fork this repository
 2. Click Settings of the repository
 3. Click Pages on the sidebar
-4. Select Source with branch master
+4. Select Source with master branch
 5. Click Save
 6. Enjoy!!